 I know the pillowcase is 600-thread count because I bought it for my wife on Mother’s Day a few months ago.
 It’s one of her favorites.

 I have a friend named Kris.
 We were in the same platoon in Iraq years back.
 Last week Kris called me up to see if I wanted to help a private military company and security consulting firm called Blackwater.
 You might have heard of them.
 Kris said they were holding a weekend class full of rich people who traveled to and through countries in states of unrest.
 The class was about teaching these civilians how to pick handcuffs and what to expect while being waterboarded in case they were ever kidnapped by terrorists.
 Each student paid around 750 bucks to attend.

 Kris didn’t ask me to bring this pillowcase specifically, but he did say that a good one, a high-quality one, with a nice, high thread count, is the best kind of pillowcase for waterboarding.

 So the thing I’ve noticed with PTSD is that I get depressed for really no good reason every couple of months.
-The first year or two back was the worst, but I survived those days where I used alcohol to kill myself.
+The first year or two back was the worst, but I survived those days where I used alcohol to self medicate.
 I remember one New Year’s Eve where my resolution was to stay drunk all year.
 No one keeps their resolutions, but I did make it to Easter.
 I got through it.
 Now, I’m a college grad, I’m married, and I’m raising my amazing daughters.
 There’s no reason to be depressed, but it still happens.

 Rick reaches up with his handcuffed hands and scratches his nose through the pillowcase.
 His head turns to the left and then to the right and he says, “Are we starting now?”